Kajak

 The boys covered 107 km yesterday.
 Special thanks to the crew at Escape Bar & Food in Bechet Harbor for inviting us to the table and offering hospitality! with an image to focus on your chosen product, collection, or blog post.
 Add details on availability, style, or even provide a review.

-20th stage of the day: Turnu Măgurele to Giurgiu 🇷🇴
+Stage 20: Turnu Măgurele to Giurgiu 🇷🇴

 24th stage: